 Upon completion of the promotion requirements, eligible customers will be awarded one (1) No Sweat Bet (the "Token").
-Token valid only on 1/27 NBA bets (the "Qualifying Bet").
+Token valid only on 11/27 NBA bets (the "Qualifying Bet").
 Minimum odds per leg of -500 or longer.
 Cashed-out bets and voided bets will void this Promotion.
-Bets placed with bonus revards (including but not limited to Bonus Bets, Odds Boosts/Surges, Profit Boosts, etc.) are not valid.
-Token expires at the conclusion of the final Ti/27 NBA game.
+Bets placed with bonus rewards (including but not limited to Bonus Bets, Odds Boots/Surges, Profit Boots, etc.) are not valid.
+Token expires at the conclusion of the final 11/27 NBA game.
 Qualifying Bet must be placed using cash from your cash balance or DK Dollars.
 Maximum reward limits apply and vary by customer cohort.
-Maximum reward limits will be clearly and conspicuously disclosed to the customer upon ontino in
+Maximum reward limits will be clearly and conspicuously disclosed to the customer upon onting in

 No Sweat Bet Tokens are single-use, non-withdrawable, and have no cash value.
 Must meet Qualifying Bet criteria and select Token BEFORE placing Qualifying Bet.
 Token only applies to Qualifying Bet.
 Reward issued only if Qualifying Bet loses after applying Token.
-Reward issued as Bonus Bet(s) based on the amount of losing Qualifying Bet.
-No Sweat Bets may not be combined with other bonus rewards and may not be eliqible for use on all promotions and/or betting markets.
+Reward issued as Bonus Bet(e) based on the amount of losing Qualifying Bet.
+No Sweat Bets may not be combined with other bonus rewards and may not be eliable for use on all promotions and/or betting market.